 Completing a medical history questionnaire

 You don’t want to be too early for your appointment as you might have to sit around and wait and that can add to any nervous feelings you might have.
 Arriving 10-15 minutes before the actual appointment time is good as your dentist will probably want you to look through a medical history questionnaire, and fill out any details.
 It’s quite important then to have to hand the details of any medications that you are currently taking and any major illnesses or operations that you have had in the past.
 This may feel insignificant to you, but it may have an important bearing on any medication that the dentist might want to prescribe for you.
-Also remember to bring your medical card if you are registering as an NHS patient in the UK (rare these days) and any documentation regarding entitlement to free treatment.
+Also, remember to bring any documentation regarding entitlement to free NHS treatment if you are in the UK.

 Meeting your dentist

 The dentist or nurse should collect you from the waiting room and escort you to the surgery.
-These days it is less likely that your dentist should hide behind you or behind a mask.
 Normally they will talk to you face to face and ask why you have come to see them, or explain what they would like to do during the appointment.
 This is your opportunity to discuss your fears and give your input, for example, if you would prefer that at your first appointment the dentist should not poke at your teeth, or if you can’t handle the thought of sitting in the chair, then make that known before you start.

-Remember that it is your mouth that is being examined here and you have the right to stop the examination at any time, or request that particular procedures, for example x-rays, be kept to a later appointment when you feel more confident.
+Remember that it is your mouth that is being examined here and you have the right to stop the examination at any time, or request that particular procedures, for example, x-rays, be kept to a later appointment when you feel more confident.
 But also remember that without all the information such as x-rays etc., the dentist may not be able to give you a complete report of your mouth.
-Above all, communicate with your dentist, tell him what you feel (un)comfortable with and he/she may be able to suggest ways to help.
+Above all, communicate with your dentist, tell them what you feel (un)comfortable with and they may be able to suggest ways to help.

-The dentist may be able to do a visual check using a small mirror, and you may not have to sit in the dental chair at all, if the thought of that bothers you.
-Maybe sit in the dentist’s chair to get a change of perspective on things, but do ask permission first!
+Your dentist may be able to do a visual check using a small mirror, and you may not have to sit in the dental chair at all if the thought of that bothers you.

 The dentist will also visually check your gums as well as your teeth.
 This is to check for any gum disease and any other potential problems that you should know about which are important for your health.